migomipo/migo-hqm-server/README.md

 -----------------------| -------------
 name                   | Name of the server that will be visible in the server list port                   | Port number, must be a number between 0 and 65535.
-27585 is the default, and most servers are in the 27585-27599 range. mode                   | If set to "warmup", this will be a warmup server and matches will never start. public                 | If true, the server will notify the master server so that clients can find this server easily in the server list. log_name               | (optional) Log name prefix.
+27585 is the default, and most servers are in the 27585-27599 range. mode                   | Game mode.
+Currently supported values are "match" (play matches), "warmup" (warmup mode forever), "russian" (Russian 1v1/2v2) and "shootout" (shootout mode). public                 | If true, the server will notify the master server so that clients can find this server easily in the server list. log_name               | (optional) Log name prefix.
 Log files will end up in a "log" folder in the current working directory, and be named *log_name*-*date*.
 Default log name prefix is the server name + ".log". team_max               | Number of players allowed in each team.